see ANNE BlOUNT

 Jane Leche was the second daughter of Ralph Leche or Leech of Chatsworth.
 Derbyshire (d.1550) and Elizabeth Leake (1499-c.1570) and half sister of Bess of Hardwick, with whom she was very close.
 In 1538-44, her father was in Fleet prison for debt.
 In 1548, after Bess married Sir William Cavendish, Jane joined her household (paid £3 a year) and remained one of Bess’s waiting gentlewomen into the next century.
-Jane was the one left in charge of the Cavendish children at Northaw (Hertfordshire) in 1549 when Bess and Sir William returned to London.
-At some point before 1552, she married Thomas Kniveton of Mercaston, Derbyshire (d.1591), by whom she had Mary, Elizabeth, George, St. Loe, William, Margaret, and Anne.
+Jane was the one left in charge of the Cavendish children at Northaw, Hertfordshire in 1549 when Bess and Sir William returned to London.
+At some point before 1552, she married Thomas Kniveton of Mercaston, Derbyshire (d.1591).
+Their children were Mary, Elizabeth, George, St. Loe, William, Margaret, and Anne.
 In November of 1552, Lady Cavendish wrote from London to admonish her servants at Chatsworth, where Jane had again been left in charge of the Cavendish children, for their behavior toward Jane.
 They had denied her unspecified things that were “needful.”
 The letter reads, in part: “I wolde be lothe to have any stranger so yoused yn my howse and then assure your selfe I cane not lyke ytt to have my syster so yousede.”
 Mary S. Lovell, in her biography of Bess, suggests that Jane may have just given birth, since there is mention of a midwife and Bess also refers to Jane “in the case as she has been.”
-According to another of Bess’s biographers, David N. Durant, it was Jane who ran the estate at Chatsworth whenever Bess was at court during her marriage to Sir William St. Loe, whenever Bess was at court.
+According to another of Bess’s biographers, David N. Durant, it was Jane who ran the estate at Chatsworth whenever Bess was at court during her marriage to Sir William St. Loe.
 Just after Kniveton’s death, she accompanied her half sister to court, where they stayed for eight weeks.
-She was granted administration of her husband’s estate on December 23, 1591.
-Jane’s son George had joined Bess’s household by 1595 (by which time Bess was countess of Shrewsbury).
-A letter exists written by Jane’s son William to his mother at Hardwick in the summer of 1604, the latest mention I’ve so far found of her.
+Jane was granted administration of her husband’s estate on December 23, 1591.
+Her son George had joined Bess’s household by 1595 (by which time Bess was countess of Shrewsbury).
+A letter written by Jane’s son William to his mother at Hardwick in the summer of 1604 appears to be the last mention of her in existing records.

-Joan Leche was the daughter of Dennis Leech of Wellingborough, Northamptonshire and his wife, Elizabeth.
-Between 1470 and 1475 she married a tailor, Thomas Bodley of Exeter and St. Botolph’s Bishopsgate, London (1460-1492), by whom she had James (1488-1514), John (d.
+Joan Leche was the daughter of Dennis Leche or Leech of Wellingborough, Northamptonshire and his wife, Elizabeth.
+Between 1470 and 1475 she married a tailor, Thomas Bodley of Exeter and St. Botolph’s Bishopsgate, London (1460-1492).
+Their children were James (1488-1514), John (d.
 1514) Elizabeth (1490-before 1530) and Denise or Dionyse (d.1560).
 He left an estate worth £1000.
 She probably continued to run his business.
-Joan’s second husband, married about March 1495, was Thomas Bradbury of St. Stephen Coleman Street, London and Braughing, Hertfordshire (d.
+In about March 1495, she married Thomas Bradbury of St. Stephen Coleman Street, London and Braughing, Hertfordshire (d.
 January 10, 1510), a mercer who was Lord Mayor of London in 1509.
 He made his will January 9, 1510.
 After his death, Joan spent twenty years as a widow.
 She inherited a mansion in Catte Street and purchased a great deal more real estate and became very wealthy.
-She established a perpetual chantry for both her husbands and herself in St. Stephen’s, Coleman Street.
+She established a perpetual chantry for her husbands and herself in St. Stephen’s, Coleman Street.
 In 1511, she offered her house as a temporary location for Mercers’ Company’s St. Thomas Tide banquet.
-This was held there for the next two years.
+It was held there for the next two years.
 The house was later given to the Mercers.
 Joan endowed a school in Saffron Walden, where her brother was vicar from 1489-1521, and made many other charitable gifts.
 Her will was dated March 2, 1530 and proved April 26, 1530.
 More details of her life can be found in Anne F. Sutton’s “Lady Joan Bradbury (d.1530),” in Medieval London Widows, 1300-1500 (edited by Caroline M. Barron and Anne F. Sutton) and in Anne F. Sutton, The Mercery of London.

 see ALICE KEMPE